ROIC Calculator – Return on Invested Capital

 This ROIC calculator is a tool that helps you determine the return on invested capital (or ROIC for short).
-Generally speaking, this business indicator measures how profitable a company is in investing the money it obtained from its shareholders.
+Generally speaking, this business indicator measures how profitable a company is in investing the money it obtains from its shareholders.

 If you are interested in this topic or are trying to assess what return on investment you can expect as a shareholder, be sure to scroll down and read the full article.
 You will find a complete ROIC formula and a detailed explanation of how to calculate the ROIC metric for any company.

 What is the return on invested capital?

 Most enterprises out there don't rely on operating income to cover all of their costs and generate profit; instead, they work with external capital in the form of debt (borrowed money) and equity (value of assets).

 Naturally, investors prefer to know what happens to the money they provide.
 The easiest way to learn about the profit generated from invested capital is to use the ROIC – return on invested capital.
 If this metric is high, it indicates that the company management is successful in generating revenues for the company and that the invested capital is being used efficiently.
-A low ROIC, on the other hand, might be a warning sign that the shareholders' money is not utilized as it should but rather spent without an increase in revenues.
+A low ROIC, on the other hand, might be a warning sign that the shareholders' money is being spent without an increase in revenues.

 2% is considered to be a threshold value.
 If the ROIC of a company lies over 2%, the company creates value for its shareholders.
 On the other hand, companies with less than 2% of ROIC are called value destroyers.

-ROIC is thought to be one the most reliable indicators of investments' productivity, especially in the case of companies with a large amount of invested capital, such as mining companies or big manufacturing plants.
+ROIC is one the most reliable indicators of investments' productivity, especially in the case of companies with a large amount of invested capital, such as mining companies or big manufacturing plants.
 However, you should be aware that it shows the overall return rather than the performance of individual assets.
 Based on ROIC alone, it's impossible to pick the investments that brought the most – or the least – profit.